 Please note, if our GP agrees we have capacity to see you, you will need to arrive 30 minutes prior to your offered appointment time and complete a GMS3 temporary resident registration form, you will also need to supply the relevant Identification.

 Temporary Residents / Immediately Necessary treatment will only be offered for acute medical conditions.
-Patients should return to their own GP for non-urgent referrals and chronic condition management.
+Patients should return to their own GP for non-urgent referrals & chronic condition management.

-If you need treatment for more than 14 days you will need to register with that GP surgery as a temporary or permanent patient.
+If you need treatment for more than 14 days you will need to register with us as a temporary or permanent patient.

 You can register as a temporary resident if you plan to live near the GP surgery for up to three months.

-After three months you will have to apply to register with us as a permanent resident.
+After three months you will need to apply to register with us as a permanent resident.